jasp-stats/jasp-desktop/Resources/Help/analyses/robustbayesianmetaanalysis.md

 ### Advanced
 ---
-#### Transform correlations
+#### Transform effect sizes
-- Cohen's d: Supplied correlations will be transformed and modeled on Cohen's d scale.
+- Cohen's d: Supplied correlations / odds ratios will be transformed and modeled on Cohen's d scale.
+The default transformation for correlations.
+- log(OR): Supplied odds ratios will be transformed and modeled on log scale.
+The default transformation for odds ratios.
 - Fisher's z: Supplied correlations will be transformed and modeled on Fisher's z scale.
 We advise for using Cohen's d transformation since it preserves the proper distribution of test statistics important for the publication bias adjusted models.

 #### Estimation settings (MCMC)